schwer/graphql-to-openapi/README.md

 const {
   error,
-  graphqlErrors,
   openApiSchema,
+  queryErrors,
+  schemaError,
 } = graphqlToOpenApi({
   schemaString,
   inputQuery,
-  inputQueryFilename, // needed for error messaging });
+});

-// error will contain any graphql-to-openapi errors if
+// error will contain any graphql-to-openapi errors if they exist.
-// they exist.

-// graphqlErrors are errors produced by the graphql
+// schemaError are errors in the parsing of the input schema.

-// schema and query parsing and validation.
+// queryErrors are errors associated with parsing and validating the input query.

-// openApiSchema  will contain the deserialized
+// openApiSchema will contain the deserialized openapi schema for the
-// openapi schema for the specified query.
+// specified query.

 ```